onify/citizen-infra/README.md

-# citizen-infra
-Citizen Hub infrastructure
+# Citizen Hub Infrastructure

-The script templates manifests.
+The script generates Kubernetes manifests from templates.
-It has some parametes documented below.
-It will create a namespace with all resources in needed to onify-citizen in that namespace.
+It has some parameters documented below.
+It will create a namespace and all resources needed to run onify-citizen in that namespace.

 # Parameters